Skip to main content

 Transistor

 The transistor is a non-linear semiconductor three-terminal device.
-The transistor is considered to be one of the most important devices in the field of electronics.
+The transistor is considered to be one of the most essential devices in the field of electronics.
 The transistor has transformed many aspects of man’s life.
-There are two main functions of transistors, to amplify input signals and to acts as solid-state switches.
-The transistor acts as a switch when operated either in saturation or cut-off region.
+There are two main functions of transistors: to amplify input signals and to act as solid-state switches.
+The transistor acts as a switch when operated either in the saturation or the cut-off region.
 Whereas it amplifies signals when used in the active region.
 It offers very high input resistance and very low output resistance.

-Transistors are categorized into bipolar junction transistor and field effect transistor based on their construction.
+Transistors are categorized into bipolar junction and field effect transistors based on their construction.

 Type of transistor: